What This Guide Covers

 Configure via ConfigureApplicationCookie: set ExpireTimeSpan to your max session, and disable SlidingExpiration for AAL2+ to prevent indefinite extension.

 ASP.NET’s sliding expiration extends on any request, including background API calls.
-True idle detection (user inactivity vs application activity) requires frontend tracking or custom middleware.
+Looking at user inactivity or application activity would require some frontend tracking or custom middleware.

 What You Can’t Configure Away